John Krafcik: Waymo

 In December 2016, more than a year after Krafcik joined Google, the company's self-driving car project was spun off as its own company, Waymo, a subsidiary of Google parent Alphabet, and Krafcik became its CEO.
 In 2017 and 2018, under Krafcik, Waymo struck partnerships with Lyft, Fiat Chrysler, and Jaguar Land Rover.
 Krafcik initiated talks with Fiat Chrysler CEO Sergio Marchionne.
 Two months later, the two announced a deal to integrate Waymo hardware into Fiat Chrysler minivans.
 Krafcik also made a deal with Avis Budget Group to maintain its growing fleet.

-As CEO, Krafcik leads Waymo's efforts to commercialize the company's autonomous technology.
+As CEO, Krafcik led Waymo's efforts to commercialize the company's autonomous technology.
 These include ride sharing, trucking, urban last-mile solutions and passenger cars.
 Krafcik also pursued licensing Waymo's technology to vehicle manufacturers and has deployed the largest fleet of self-driving cars.
-Krafcik has told auto makers that Waymo's goal is to make better drivers, not cars.
+Krafcik told auto makers that Waymo's goal is to make better drivers, not cars.

 In April 2021, Krafcik resigned as Waymo CEO to "kick-off new adventures".